 The food will be delicious, the people friendly and the views spectacular.
-I enjoyed this experience so much I dedicated a full length post to it that you can check out here!
+I enjoyed this experience so much I dedicated a full length post to our Cuscun visit.

-I also put together a short YouTube video highlighting this experience which you should also watch!
+I also put together a short YouTube video about Cuscun highlighting this experience which you should also watch!

 No journey abroad is complete without shopping some of the local markets.
 That's where Nim Po't comes to the rescue.